Souhaila-DJAFFAL/Fairness-Audit-Playbook/section_3_bias_sources.md

 ### Source 3: Measurement Bias (Priority: 🔴 Critical)
 **What It Is:** We measure the same thing differently for different groups

-**Example:** Credit scores calculated differently in different regions, affecting loan decisions
+**Example:** Credit scores are calculated differently in different regions, affecting loan decisions

 **Why It's Critical:** Creates systematic errors that appear as neutral differences